weinrich15/NXRMscripts/README.md

 Contributions:

 File issues here on GitHub but remember these are unsupported.
-If you are a sonatype commercial customer please share your proven work here only after approval by your management.
+If you are a sonatype commercial customer please share your proven work (after approval by your management).
+If you wish to not commit directly you may send to me or your CS Engineer to contribute for you.
-All content are to be anonymized with no reference to persons or employers.
+All content should be anonymized with no reference to persons or employer.